Naomi Osaka headed for big money with Japan, global appeal

 Serena Williams topped the Forbes list of the highest-earning female athletes this year at $18 million, almost all endorsements.

-Osaka appears to be the right woman in the right sport at the right time with the draw to overtake Williams.
+Experts say Osaka could be the right woman in the right sport at the right time with the draw to overtake her.

 "What's more, tennis, especially women's tennis, is a sport that lends itself to a broad variety of sponsors: sporting goods, health and beauty, fashion, lifestyle, travel, personal care, you name it," Dorfman said.
 "And the sport's international following brings with it a large, loyal and affluent fan base.
 All the more reason why so many companies are lining up to sign her up."